 It may seem obvious that fasting can be a great way to lose weight; after all, you are eating less calories, which usually helps you shed pounds (except when it doesn’t, like with impaired nutrient absorption).
 But, the benefits of intermittent fasting for weight loss are actually due to much more than just a net loss of calories.

-Giving your body significant breaks from eating (and we’re not talking about the four hours between lunch and dinner) can optimize your hormone function, facilitating weight loss and improving your metabolism.
-In one study, mice who fasted for 15-16 hours each day lost 12% of their body weight.1
+Giving your body significant breaks from eating (and we’re not talking about the four hours between lunch and dinner) can optimize your hormone function, facilitating weight loss and supporting a healthy metabolism.
+In one study, mice who fasted for 15-16 hours each day lost 12% of their body weight.
+(1)

-Fasting also reduces insulin levels and increases insulin sensitivity, which can keep your metabolism in check.
+Fasting also supports healthy insulin responses, which can keep your metabolism in check.
 What’s more, as your body runs through its primary source of energy (glycogen) after several hours of fasting, it switches to burning fat for fuel.

-It’s no wonder that fasting has been associated with spiritual traditions for hundreds of years—research proves that going without food can enhance mood and brain function.
+It’s no wonder that fasting has been associated with spiritual traditions for hundreds of years—research proves that going without food can support mood and brain function.

 Given the choice, most of us would welcome the opportunity to live a longer, healthier life—the good news is that intermittent fasting may be a key ingredient in your long-life recipe.

-Besides its beneficial effects on everything from blood sugar balance and metabolism to heart health and cholesterol levels, it turns out that intermittent fasting induces a sort of mild “stress” that encourages cells to ramp up their defenses, while also enhancing their stress-coping abilities.
+Besides its beneficial effects on everything from blood sugar and healthy metabolic response to heart health and cholesterol levels, it turns out that intermittent fasting induces a sort of mild “stress” that encourages cells to ramp up their defenses, while also enhancing their stress-coping abilities.